-Michael Kreps is co-chair of Groom’s Retirement Services & Fiduciary Group, and he works with a wide variety of clients on complex retirement and health plan issues.
+Michael Kreps is chair of Groom’s Retirement Services group, and he works with a wide variety of clients on complex retirement and health plan issues.
 His firsthand experience with the legislative and regulatory process gives him a perspective that is often instrumental in helping clients develop and implement effective compliance and advocacy strategies.

 Michael advises many of the country’s largest benefit plans and service providers on issues related to plan governance, administration, funding, and restructuring.
 Michael is an expert on benefit plan recordkeeping and the development of complex financial and insurance products.
 He also serves as fund counsel to some of the largest benefit plans in the country, including public retirement systems and VEBAs.
 Michael helps clients address complex pension funding challenges for both single employer and Taft-Hartley (multiemployer) plans, and he has been involved in over a dozen distress terminations before the Pension Benefit Guaranty Corporation (PBGC).